Picking the perfect bling on Valentine’s Day

 To learn more about Revell, click here.

-If you’re thinking of proposing for the holiday we want to help by giving you a ring worth up to $2,500 in partnership with Revell.
+If you’re thinking of proposing for the holiday we want to help by giving you $2,500 certificate towards an engagement ring in partnership with Revell.

 Tell us about your love story and how you would propose if we pick you as the winner!